Sub-Nyquist Sampling of Short Pulses: Sampling of multipulse signals

 The sum is nonzero only when $m-n=0$, because otherwise the support of $s_n(t)$ shifted by $WK(m-n)$ does not overlap the support of $f(t)$, as depicted in Fig.~\ref{fig:filter-signal}.
 Therefore it is sufficient to sample only at points $t=WKm$ for $m=0,\ldots,M-1$, leading to

 where $z_{k,l} = \inner{f}{M_{bl}\,T_{ak}\,g}$ are the Gabor coefficients.
-Evidently, if the coefficients $c_{km}$ used to build the blocks $s_m(t)$ of the filter $s(t)$ are the same as coefficients used to create the waveforms $p_r(t)$, then the two systems are equivalent.
+Evidently, if the coefficients $c_{km}$ used to build the blocks $s_m(t)$ of the filter $s(t)$ are the same as coefficients used to create the waveforms $q_{j,m}(t)$, then the two systems are equivalent.

-\section{Noisy measurements}
+\subsection{Noisy Measurements}

-Up until now we considered signals that were exactly multipulse and such that their samples were noise free.
+Until now we considered signals that were exactly multipulse and noise free samples.
 A more realistic situation is when the measurements are noisy and/or the signal $f(t)$ is not exactly multipulse, having some energy leaking outside the pulses.
-In this section we show that our sampling scheme is robust to bounded noise in both the signal and the samples.
+We now show that our sampling scheme is robust to bounded noise in both the signal and the samples.